 However, your guests will need somewhere to sit and relax, and they won’t appreciate old, uncomfortable seats and wobbly tables.

-If your outdoor seating area is looking a bit worn and unloved, then perhaps it’s time for an upgrade.
+If your outdoor seating area is looking a bit worn and unloved, then perhaps it’s time for an upgrade to something better, like poly outdoor chairs

 However, you won’t need to spend a fortune to transform this space.